NateSkiles/MyThai-Code-Summary/readme.md

         SEARCH_CATEGORY = 'Thai'
         SEARCH_LOCATION = 'Portland, OR'
 ```
-Once the method is called, the search term entered into the form is cleaned and them set as the value to the key  'term' in a dictionary of url parameter that we will use later to make a request from the api.
+Once the method is called, the search term is entered into the form is cleaned and them set as the value to the key  'term' in a dictionary of URL parameter that we will use later to make a request from the API.

 ``` python
 class SearchForm(forms.Form):